Anti-inflammatory effects of fluoxetine in lipopolysaccharide(lps)-stimulated microglial cells

 The experimental design included control groups of LPS-stimulated microglial cells without fluoxetine treatment to compare the inflammatory response.
 Different time points were also considered to evaluate the effect of fluoxetine over time.
 Multiple assays were performed to measure pro-inflammatory cytokines and assess the overall inflammatory status of the cells.

-See also Drinking and fluoxetine
+See also Chien sous fluoxetine

 Methodology